stimms/Blog/blog/source/_posts/force-directed-graphs.md

 <script src='https://gist.github.com/stimms/5061606.js'></script>

 The edges have different strengths, the higher the value of the links the stronger the connection so the closer the nodes would be.
 I built the links based on the productions shared between the two people.
-The code for extracting the shared productions isâ€¦ ummâ€¦ not pretty.
+The code for extracting the shared productions is"¦ umm"¦ not pretty.
 I really don't know how you would make it prettier other than changing the underlying data structure.
 So I guess the lesson here is: pick data structures which work with your requirements.

 <script src='https://gist.github.com/stimms/5061621.js'></script>